fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

-### 10/19: Considering Nature
+### 10/19: Considering Nature at Scale
-- Raymond Williams, "Ideas of Nature" (1980), 67--85.
 - D. W. Meinig, "The Beholding Eye: Ten Versions of the Same Scene" (1979), 33--48.
+- READ CAREFULLY: Raymond Williams, "Ideas of Nature" (1980), 67--85.
+This reading is a challenge at times!
+But the many excellent ideas about different ways to think about nature--and how it's changed over time--make it worth the effort.
+Be prepared to describe the ideas that you were able to get out of it and our discussion should clarify the rest.
-- Leo Marx, "The Idea of Nature in America", in Zotero as a PDF and [online](https://www.amacad.org/publication/idea-nature-america) (2008), 8--21.
+- SKIM CAREFULLY: Leo Marx, "The Idea of Nature in America", in Zotero as a PDF and [online](https://www.amacad.org/publication/idea-nature-america) (2008), 8--21.
+This reading provides an overview of many themes and ideas we'll explore throughout the course.
+It will be very useful for you to be familiar with it, but we'll do our own overview in class.

 #### Noteworthy
 - Frédéric Ducarme and Denis Couvet, “What Does ‘Nature’ Mean?”
 (2020), 1–8.